sa-express-news/longform-story-template/README.md

 Before starting on the story, we're going to set up a Git repository on our computer to house this project.
 If you're not familiar with Git, it basically allows you to take snapshots of files and folders.
 You can revert to any earlier snapshot if you screw something up, and Git will revert all the files to the state they were in at the moment of that snapshot.

 Git stores those files and folders in _repositories_.
 Repositories can also exist online, so anyone with access can copy them and work from them.
-This is extremely useful when you take a day off and someone else needs to make edits to the longform story - it lives online, not just on your machine, so it's easy for them to change and make a _new_ snapshot.
+This is extremely useful when you take a day off and someone else needs to make edits to the longform story - it lives online, not just on your machine, so it's easy for them to change things and make a _new_ snapshot.

 We're going to do a few things in this section: